enso-org/enso/doc/language-server/specification/enso-protocol.md

 - [`ProjectOpenError`](#projectopenerror) to signal failures during server boot.

 #### `project/close`
-This message requests that the project picker close a specified project.
+This message requests that the project manager close a specified project.
 This operation includes shutting down the language server gracefully so that it can persist state to disk as needed.